-NOTES: Certain benefits have been reclassified from previous editions.
-The types of mandatory systems for retirement income are defined as follows:
+NOTES: The types of mandatory systems for retirement income are defined as follows:

 Flat-rate pension: A pension of uniform amount or one based on years of service or residence but independent of earnings.
 It is financed by payroll tax contributions from employees, employers, or both.